Leotomas/tmux-claude/README.md

    - ✅ when Claude finishes (`Stop` hook)
    - 📢 when Claude sends notifications (`Notification` hook)

-4. **Activity Monitoring**: The plugin monitors pane activity and restores original names when users type.
+4. **Activity Monitoring**: The plugin monitors pane activity and restores original names when users switch panes or press Enter.

 5. **State Management**: Pane states are stored in temporary JSON files and cleaned up automatically.